CoreElectronics/CE-GlowBit-Python/README.md

 <!-- TODO Confirm attribution eg
 The hardware design of this module is influenced by the design from [Sparkfun](https://github.com/sparkfun/Qwiic_Capacitive_Touch_Slider_CAP1203).  -->

-*\"PiicoDev\" and the PiicoDev logo are trademarks of Core Electronics Pty Ltd.*
+*\"GlowBit\" and the GlowBit logo are trademarks of Core Electronics Pty Ltd.*